mikewolf256/agentic-bugbounty/README.md

 ### 7. Run nuclei recon and store findings

-Use the curated recon template pack to collect high-signal fingerprints and exposures:
+Use the curated recon template pack to collect high-signal fingerprints and exposures.

+> Note: This project does **not** ship any nuclei templates.
+The
+> `NUCLEI_RECON_TEMPLATES` list in `mcp_zap_server.py` is built from a
+> small set of relative paths and an optional `NUCLEI_TEMPLATES_DIR`
+> environment variable.
+If `NUCLEI_TEMPLATES_DIR` is set (for example to
+> `$HOME/nuclei-templates`), each relative entry like `http/exposed-panels/`
+> is resolved under that directory.
+Otherwise the relative paths are
+> passed through as-is and nuclei will resolve them according to its own
+> search rules.

 ```bash
 curl -s \